 During the physical examination, doctors look for specific physical findings that can be related to a blood disorder.

 They examine the skin and mucous membranes (such as the inner surface of the eyelids or the mouth), looking for paleness, abnormal blood vessels (telangiectasias Spider Veins Spider veins are small, enlarged veins that are visible under the skin.
 (See also Overview of the Venous System.)
-Spider veins (also called telangiectasia) are small veins that become enlarged... read more ), bruises, small red or purple spots, or red rashes.
+Spider veins (also called telangiectasia) are small veins that become enlarged... read more ), bruises, small red, purple or brown spots, or rashes.

 They feel the neck, underarm, and groin areas for enlargement of lymph nodes.